Paper and Pulp

 In the after-drying section, the web of paper passes through heated calendar rolls that smoothen and compress the paper.
 In this section 2 types of nozzles are required.
 One type of nozzles to softly cool the paper.
 For this the TAIFUJet series air nozzles are optimal.
 The second type of nozzles are the BIM series which assist with moistening the web of paper.

-Moisture and humidification are important aspects within a paper and pulp mill.
+Moisture and humidification are important aspects within a paper and pulp mill, especially in the finishing and winding process.
 If the relative humidification level is not at the recommended percentage for the paper fabrication, it will not only affect the paper machines through ESD, but also it is detrimental to the reel or web of paper.
 The AKIMist®“E” Dry Fog Humidifier is the cost-effective solution to these challenges.
 Through its implementation it not only solves these issues and challenges but provides more benefits:

 - “Dry Fog” is a fine mist that does not wet the wall, the floor, the machines, or the surrounding environment